tinyplex/tinybase/site/guides/14_releases.md

 console.log(store2.getTables());
 // -> {pets: {felix: {price: 5}, fido: {legs: 4}}}

-// \(⊙.⊙)/

 synchronizer1.destroy();
 synchronizer2.destroy();
 server.destroy();
 ```

-This release includes three types of Synchronizer: the WsSynchronizer (that uses
+This release includes three types of Synchronizer:

-WebSockets to communicate between different systems, shown above), the
+- The WsSynchronizer uses WebSockets to communicate between different systems as
+  shown above.
-BroadcastChannelSynchronizer (that uses the browser's BroadcastChannel API to
+- The BroadcastChannelSynchronizer uses the browser's BroadcastChannel API to
-communicate between different tabs and workers), and the LocalSynchronizer (for
+  communicate between different tabs and workers.
-demonstrating synchronization on a single local system).
+- The LocalSynchronizer demonstrates synchronization in memory on a single local
+  system.

 Notice that the WsSynchronizer assumes that there exists a server that can
 forward requests to other WsSynchronizer systems.
 This can be created using the
 createWsServer function that takes a WebSocketServer as also shown above.

+Please read the new Using A Synchronizer guide for more details of how to
+synchronize your data.

+### Improved Module Folder Structure

+We have previously found issues with legacy bundlers and other tools that didn't
+fully support the new `exports` field in the module's package.

+To mitigate that, the TinyBase distribution now has a top-level folder structure
+that fully echoes the import paths, including signifiers for JavaScript
+versions, schema support, minification and so on.

+Please read the comprehensive Importing TinyBase guide for more details of how
+to construct the correct import paths in v5.0.

 ### Breaking Changes in v5.0

 #### Module File Structure

-Previously, the distributed package contained a `lib` folder with both code and
-type definitions.
-In v5.0, they have been hoisted to the top level of the
-package so that less-capable bundlers can find the correct files.

 If you previously had `/lib/` in your import paths, you should remove it.
 You
 also do not have to explicitly specify whether you need the `cjs` version of